What is the primary purpose of fermentation in organic chemistry? | Channels for Pearson+

 1

-Understand that fermentation is a metabolic process that converts sugar to acids, gases, or alcohol.
-In the context of organic chemistry, it often refers to the conversion of glucose to ethanol and carbon dioxide.
+Fermentation is a metabolic process that converts sugar to acids, gases, or alcohol.
+In organic chemistry, it is primarily used to convert glucose into ethanol and carbon dioxide.

-Recognize that fermentation is an anaerobic process, meaning it does not require oxygen.
-This is crucial in environments where oxygen is scarce.
+The process begins with glycolysis, where one molecule of glucose (C₆H₁₂O₆) is broken down into two molecules of pyruvate (CH₃COCOO⁻).

-Identify the main chemical reaction involved in fermentation: C₆H₁₂O₆ (glucose) → 2 C₂H₅OH (ethanol) + 2 CO₂ (carbon dioxide).
-This reaction highlights the conversion of glucose into ethanol and carbon dioxide.
+In the absence of oxygen, pyruvate is then converted into ethanol (C₂H₅OH) and carbon dioxide (CO₂) through alcoholic fermentation.

 Watch next